Avature/melo-benchmark/README.md

 ## Datasets

+The MELO datasets are located in `data/processed/melo`.
+Each dataset consists on the following files:
+ -

 ### Download the Datasets

-The raw and processed datasets are available for download:
+The raw and processed datasets are also available for download:

 - **Raw data**: [Download from Zenodo (DOI: 10.5281/zenodo.13830967)](https://zenodo.org/records/13830968/files/melo_benchmark_raw.zip?download=1)
 - **Processed datasets**: [Download from Zenodo (DOI: 10.5281/zenodo.13830967)](https://zenodo.org/records/13830968/files/melo_benchmark_processed.zip?download=1)